saleor/app-sdk/docs/api-handlers.md

 Saleor requires 2 endpoints to be available for a standalone app:

-- Manifest endpoint - Saleor asks for App information like name and permissions
+- Manifest endpoint - Returns JSON object with app properties, like its name or permissions.
+[Read more](https://docs.saleor.io/docs/3.x/developer/extending/apps/manifest)
-- Register endpoint - Saleor uses it to exchange authorization data
+- Register endpoint - During the installation process, Saleor sends `POST` request with auth token to this endpoint.
+[Read more](https://docs.saleor.io/docs/3.x/developer/extending/apps/installing-apps#installation-using-graphql-api)

 TODO - any other endpoints?